KarlsruheMIS/red2pack/README.md

 - `red2pack_branch_and_reduce` using the weighted B&R solver from KaMIS
 - `red2pack_heuristic` using OnlineMIS from KaMIS

 Use `--help` for an overview of the options.
-Probably, the following script does all what you want:
+Probably, the following script does all that you want:
 ```bash
 # set a few parameters
 RED2PACK_SOLVER=./deploy/red2pack_branch_and_reduce # or /deploy/red2pack_heuristic